eze-kiel/shaloc/README.md

 ## Usage

 This section will cover typical use cases.
+If you need a more in-depth explaination about commands and flags, check [the wiki](https://github.com/eze-kiel/shaloc/wiki).

 ### Share a single file